WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Verification Strategy

 \subsubsection{Prediction of Extremes}

 The utility of WP-MIP forecasts for events that lie in the tails of AIWP training distributions will be assessed using extreme value analyses and emerging techniques that focus on high-impact weather.
-These investigations will be supported by extreme event datasets that cover the WP-MIP period \citep{Magnusson19b, McGovern25}.
+These investigations of predictions ``when they matter most'' \citep{Panago24} will be supported by extreme event catalogs that cover the WP-MIP period \citep{Magnusson19b, McGovern25}.